vaut-io/bevae/src/content/articles/lifestyle-change-the-adherence-problem.md

 The medal you were chasing could also represent an internal pressure to beat your personal record.
 Maybe your parents pressured you to perform well in sports when you were a kid.
 Those thoughts could well have stayed with you as an introjection.
 Or you saw the race as a way to elevate your status in your  social circle by beating your friends' race times (introjected regulation).

-The desire to run this marathon and get a medal could also be tied to your personal goal of eventually running a sub-3 hour marathon.
+The desire to run this marathon and get a medal could also be tied to your personal goal of running a sub-3 hour marathon.
 This was a stepping stone to achieving that (identified regulation).

 You see yourself as an "fit person" and a "competitive athlete."
 Running marathons and beating the competition constitutes a part of this identity (integrated regulation).